zugriffsrichter/zugriffsrichter/README.md

 ## 🌏 About Me
 -  Self taught **Frontend Developer**
 -  I make UI designs on Figma mostly, and use the designs to make the Frontend.
+And make the matching backend to it.
 -  I can Speak German, English, French and Turkish

 ---